Hardocs/hardocs-fs/template/docsTemplate/index.md

 ---
-title: 'Open ventilator'
+title: Open ventilator
-description: 'This is a test document'
+description: This is a test document
 ---

 # Open ventilator